prathamesh799/JobVerz-Portfolio/README.md

 # **Jobverz**
 Jobverz is a product by **Multiverz**.
 It is a web and mobile application with a focus of empowering users to reskill and upskill the users.
-It services users who are looking to enhance or change their career.
-Jobverz provides the user with personal recommendations about skills to pursue and available career opportunities along with learning paths.<br />
+It services users who are looking looking for a job or enhance their skills or change their career.
+Jobverz provides the user with personal recommendations about skills to pursue and available career opportunities along with learning paths.<br/>

 # **Skills Taxonomy**
+A skill taxonomy is intended to organize the skills into a hierarchy.
+A taxonomy  should essentially connects skills to each other so as you move from role to role we have a relatively intelligent view about the skills that you need to become familiar with to get a new job.

-Our team is responsible to create a Skills Taxonomy by combining data from different data sources such as ONET, SkillsFuture, EMSI to map skills with job titles. <br />
+Our team worked on developing a skill taxonomy by combining skills data from different data sources such as ONET, SkillsFuture, Nesta, and EMSI.  <br/>
-This data would be saved in an organized manner in S3 buckets and we provided API to access this data by other teams.
-This would be displayed on front-end.
+This data would be saved in an organized manner in S3 buckets and API access is provided to other teams.<br/>

 ---